MICROBIOLOGY - FAQ

 Canadian regulations require testing for bile tolerant gram-negative bacteria in Cannabis.
 Ziel has limited experience with remediation of BTGN, however, at this point Ziel doesn’t have adequate data to predict expected log reduction of BTGN with Baseline recipe.

-Ziel has limited experience due to relatively less frequent occurrence of aspergillus.
-However, in limited production runs on cannabis flowers that tested positive for aspergillus APEX was able to successfully bring that product to compliance.
+In limited production runs on cannabis flower that tested positive for aspergillus APEX was able to successfully bring that product to compliance.

 Does Regeneration Occur After Product is Treated with Radio Frequency?